microsoft/vscode-jupyter/TELEMETRY.md

 * DATASCIENCE.NO_ACTIVE_KERNEL_SESSION  (Telemetry.NoActiveKernelSession)
       Owner: [@IanMatthewHuff](https://github.com/IanMatthewHuff)
-       <span style="color:red">Feature not defined.</span>
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
-    Useful when we need an active kernel session in order to execute commands silently.
+    Send when we want to install data viewer dependendies, but don't have an active kernel session.
     Used by the dataViewerDependencyService.
     ```